WHY YOU SHOULD REQUIRE LIABILITY INSURANCE FOR THOSE YOU DO BUSINESS WITH

 Types of Insurance you should request:

-• Workers Compensation - for operations that have workers on your premise
+• Workers compensation — for operations that have workers on your premises

 Should you request a certificate for every purchase?
-It's your call, but if someone is entering your premise or you are purchasing a bigger ticket item, you should strongly consider asking for insurance documentation.
+It's your call, but if someone is entering your premises or you are purchasing a bigger-ticket item, you should strongly consider asking for insurance documentation.

 Need insurance for You, Your Family or Your Business?